 Hours later, I walked out of Managua’s Augusto C. Sandino international airport and looked around for the taxis.

-It was a bit odd.
+It was quite odd.
 The place seemed desolate aside from a few drivers hastily searching for their pre-booked patrons.

 This was the first indication that something was amiss.